 It has been ages and we still cannot miss out on this one.
-The Diary of a Young Girl is actually based on true events that took place during the occupation of Netherlands by the Nazis.
-Anne Frank, a 14 year old girl, liked to note down her day to day life on a diary.
+The Diary of a Young Girl is actually based on true events that took place during the occupation of the Netherlands by the Nazis.
+Anne Frank, a 14-year-old girl, liked to note down her day to day life in a diary.
 During her days of hiding with her family, she maintained a diary where she put every little detail about her and her family’s life.
 In 1944, the family was apprehended but she died of typhus in the camp.
 It was her father who later found the diary and published it as a book in 1959.

 The Interpretation of Dreams – By Sigmund Freud

 Psychology is one thing that makes us curious.
 We all want to go deep through it.
 So here is a book by Sigmund Freud explaining your dreams.
-This book was first published in November 4, 1899.
-Freud here introduces the theory of an unconscious human mind and tells us about how dreams work.
+This book was first published on November 4, 1899.
+Freud here introduces the theory of the unconscious human mind and tells us about how dreams work.
 According to Freud, dreams are our very own unfulfilled desires that we attempt to fulfill it on our unconscious mind.
 What’s more?
-Well you need to go through the book by yourself to get more insight.
+Well, you need to go through the book by yourself to get more insight.